hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

 where a NRP is requested is a revocable credential.
 Obviously, a NRP cannot be produced for a verifiable credential issued without a [[ref: RevReg]].

 Once the [[ref: holder]] has determined the required NRPs needed for the presentation, they must generate a NRP for each applicable source verifiable credential and add the NRPs to the presentation.
-For each, the [[ref: holder]] must collect the applicable [[ref: RevReg]] data published by the [[ref: issuer]] and then generate the proof.
+For each, the [[ref: holder]] must collect the necessary data from the [[ref: RevRegEntry]]s published by the [[ref: issuer]] and then generate the NRP.

-##### Collecting RevRegEntry Data
+##### Collecting Data for Generating the Non-Revocation Proof

 In order to produce a NRP, the [[ref: holder]] must collect the following information from wherever the [[ref: issuer]] has published the information.
 Note that the [[ref: holder]] may have some or all of this information cached